eclipsesource/jsonforms/packages/react/README.md

 JSONForms uses HTML custom elements and eliminates the need to write HTML templates in order to create forms by leveraging the capabilities of JSON and JSON schema.

 # React Package
 This is the JSONForms react package which provides the necessary bindings for React.
+It uses [JSONForms Core](https://www.npmjs.com/package/@jsonforms/core).

 You can combine the react package with any react-based renderer set you want, for example the [Material Renderers](https://www.npmjs.com/package/@jsonforms/material-renderers) or the [Vanilla Renderers](https://www.npmjs.com/package/@jsonforms/vanilla-renderers).